Review: ‘The New Oxford Shakespeare: Modern Critical Edition’ – The Oxford Culture Review

 [ ] gold

-To purchase certain horse that like him well
+To purchase certain horse that like him wellknow the value of

 There is some critical value to an exercise like this, but presenting it this way is not only frustrating to read (and hardly accessible for the general reader), it contradicts the sense of co-authorship the editors seek to emphasise.
 It may have been better to include the complete texts while typographically demarcating the collaborators.
 The Oxford Middleton, for instance, put Middleton’s additions to Macbeth in bold, and the Arden Titus Andronicus presents an inserted scene in a different typeface.
 The insistence on isolating Shakespeare serves to increase his iconic stature, rather than qualify it.